twbs/bootstrap-sass/README.md

     rake convert

-This will convert the latest LESS to SASS and update to the latest JS.
+This will convert the latest LESS to Sass and update to the latest JS.
 To convert a specific branch or version, pass the branch name or the commit hash as the first task argument:

     rake convert[e8a1df5f060bf7e6631554648e0abde150aedbe4]